Mary, Joseph and Larry: Production

 Cheryl Hines (pictured) inspired the episode's plot about the baby Jesus cookie.

-The eating of the baby Jesus cookie was inspired by a real-life incident involving Cheryl Hines.
+"Mary, Joseph and Larry" was written by Larry David and directed by David Steinberg.
+The eating of the baby Jesus cookie was inspired by a real life incident involving Cheryl Hines.
 During a Christmas party, Hines saw a nativity scene made out of cookies, and was repeatedly told not to eat the baby Jesus.
-She called David and suggested that he would eat the baby Jesus and annoy her family if he were there, which he "loved".
+She called David and remarked that she thought, if he were there, that he would purposely eat the baby Jesus to annoy her family, which he "loved".
 During this call, Hines also learned that David had never heard of a nativity scene before.
-The joke where Larry tells Cheryl he's getting her his grandfather's tallis for Christmas was Jeff Garlin's favorite of the series up to that point; he joked to Larry David that he would "wrestle [him]" if the joke was cut out.
-Larry asking the gardener if he can use the word "tu" while speaking to him was taken from one of David's old standup bits, which revolved around a similar premise.
+The joke where Larry tells Cheryl he's getting her his grandfather's tallis for Christmas was Jeff Garlin's favorite gag from the series at that point; he joked to David that he would "wrestle [him]" if the joke was cut from the final episode.
+When Larry speaks with the gardener, he asks if he can use the word "tu" while speaking to him, which was taken from one of David's old standup bits.

 Analysis

-The episode show's how unfortunate Larry's attempts at acceptable social behavior are, using the wrong Spanish words when talking to two different people.
+The episode shows how unfortunate Larry's attempts at acceptable social behavior are, using the wrong Spanish words when talking to two different people.
 Author Jeffrey Nash describes this as an example of the series using cringe comedy to elicit a reaction from the audience.
 The episode deals with the topic of Jews learning about Christmas traditions, as described by authors Monique Scheer and Pamela Klassen.
 This is showcased in the scene of Larry finding out about—and subsequently being upset by—Cheryl's placing of a Christmas tree in their home.
 Author Leonard Jay Greenspoon also found the episode to exhibit themes of Judaism and Christianity's traditions clashing, with Larry worrying that God might think he's given up on his faith simply for indulging Cheryl in her Christmas tree.

 Larry being shamed by Cheryl's family for eating the cookie nativity has been compared to blood libel.

 PJ Grisar of The Forward likened Larry's actions in "Mary, Joseph and Larry" to those of the Grinch.
 Jesse Bering found the episode to be exemplary of how many people are put off by the idea of fellatio because of the fear of getting a pubic hair stuck in one's throat; Bering uses the episode in his study on how media is linked to concerns about sexual health.
 The episode, as claimed by author Jonathan Karp, parallels medical charges of blood libel and host desecration, as Larry, a Jewish man, eats the cookie version of baby Jesus, and is accused of blasphemy by Cheryl's religious parents and sister.